 Learn about one of our exercise physiology program founders, olympic rowing coach, Frederick "Fritz" Hagerman

 Fritz Hagerman founded the exercise physiology program at OHIO and was a consultant for the U.S. National Rowing team for more than 40 years, through eight World Olympic Games and dozens of world rowing championships.
 Prior to his death in 2013, he was granted U.S. Rowing’s Jack Kelly award which recognizes those who serve as an inspiration to American rowers through superior achievements in rowing, service to amateur athletics and success in a chosen profession.

-For general questions about the exercise physiology graduate program's clinical or research tracks, please contact:
+For general questions about the exercise physiology graduate program's clinical, human performance or research tracks, please contact:

 Sharon Perry, Ph.D.

 Division Director & Undergraduate Coordinator, Exercise Physiology

 Associate Professor, Exercise Physiology